The Role of Model Confidence on Bias Effects in Measured Uncertainties for Vision-Language Models: Introduction

 Robust quantification of Large Language Models' (LLMs) confidence in their answers is vital for trust and safety in critical applications \citep{hendrycks2021unsolved, rudner2024key}.
 Without effective confidence ranking, accurate predictions may be overlooked, while inaccurate predictions may be prioritized and lead to harmful outcomes \citep{geifman2017selective}.

-Much of the existing literature leverages uncertainty to estimate a model's confidence in its answers \citep{guo2017calibration, malinin2020uncertainty}.
+Much of the existing literature leverages uncertainty to approximate a model's confidence in its answers \citep{guo2017calibration, malinin2020uncertainty}.
 Model uncertainty can stem from aleatoric uncertainty, epistemic uncertainty, or both.
-Importantly, only epistemic uncertainty is indicative of the model's confidence, as it captures the limitations of the underlying knowledge.
+Importantly, only epistemic uncertainty is indicative of the model's confidence, since it captures the limitations of the model's knowledge.
 In contrast, aleatoric uncertainty stems from the irreducible randomness of the true answer distribution and persists even if the model has perfect knowledge.
 As such, the true goal of ``uncertainty quantification'' is to quantify the epistemic uncertainty.
 When two predictions exhibit similar total uncertainty, the one driven by aleatoric uncertainty indicates a more knowledgeable and confident model than one dominated by epistemic uncertainty.
 Figure~\ref{fig:example} illustrates this distinction through an example where the model is uncertain for different underlying reasons.

-Traditional uncertainty quantification methods typically estimate total uncertainty, as they often operate under the single-answer assumption, where aleatoric uncertainty is absent.
+Traditional uncertainty quantification methods, however, typically estimate total uncertainty.
+This is because they often operate under the single-answer assumption, where aleatoric uncertainty is absent.
 Yet in real-world scenarios with multiple valid answers, distinguishing between the two becomes crucial.

-In settings where each question has only one valid answer and uncertainty is thus purely epistemic, it may be intuitive that the presence of bias, namely spurious features that models rely on without understanding the true semantic meanings, can lead to inaccurate uncertainty estimation based on biased generation probabilities.
+In settings where each question has only one valid answer and uncertainty is thus purely epistemic, it may be intuitive that the presence of bias \citep{ye2024spurious, yang2024identifying, seo2022information}, namely spurious features that models rely on without understanding the true semantic meanings, can lead to inaccurate uncertainty estimation based on biased generation probabilities.
 Therefore, mitigating bias can improve the effectiveness of uncertainty quantification based on generation probabilities \citep{jiang2023calibrating}.
 However, the potential presence of aleatoric uncertainty introduces additional complexity.
 Bias may also reduce aleatoric uncertainty by concentrating probability mass on a single or smaller subset of valid answers.
 In such cases, bias may reduce the noise introduced by aleatoric uncertainty, potentially facilitating a clearer estimation of epistemic uncertainty.